Hyperthermia to Treat Cancer

 In regional hyperthermia a part of the body, such as an organ, limb, or body cavity (a hollow space within the body) is heated.
 It isn’t hot enough to destroy the cancer cells outright.
 It’s usually combined with chemotherapy or radiation therapy.

 In one approach, called regional perfusion or isolation perfusion, the blood supply to a part of the body is isolated from the rest of the circulation.
-This is done with surgery, typically with the patient under general anesthesia (in a deep sleep).
 The blood in that part of the body is pumped into a heating device and then pumped back into the area to heat it.
 Chemotherapy can be pumped in at the same time.
-Depending on the body part and how long the treatment will last, the temperature used may range from 104° F to 113° F. This technique is being studied as treatment for certain cancers in the arms or legs, such as sarcomas and melanomas.
+This technique is being studied as treatment for certain cancers in the arms or legs, such as sarcomas and melanomas.

 Another hyperthermia technique can be used along with surgery to treat cancers in the peritoneum (the space in the body that contains the intestines and other digestive organs).
 During surgery, heated chemotherapy drugs are circulated through the peritoneal cavity.
 This is called continuous hyperthermic peritoneal perfusion (CHPP), also known as hyperthermic intraperitoneal chemotherapy (HIPEC).
 In studies, this has seemed helpful in treating certain types of cancer, but it isn’t yet clear if it is better than other types of treatments.

 Another approach to regional hyperthermia is deep tissue hyperthermia.
 This treatment uses devices that are placed on the surface of the organ or body cavity and produce high energy waves directed at a certain area.
 These devices give off radiofrequency or microwave energy to heat the area being treated.